Nvidia leads Wall Street higher after a US court blocks many of Trump's tariffs

 “The bar is raised for President Trump to resurrect his tariffs,” said Brian Jacobsen, chief economist at Annex Wealth Management.

-“Markets are pricing that this is a better type of uncertainty than what we’ve had since Liberation Day,” which is when Trump announced a worldwide set of sweeping tariffs.
+“Markets are pricing that this is a better type of uncertainty than what we’ve had since Liberation Day,” which is what Trump called his April 2 announcement of a worldwide set of sweeping tariffs.

+The S&P 500 has pulled within 3.8% of its all-time high set earlier this year after earlier dropping roughly 20% below.

 On Wall Street, tech stocks led the way after Nvidia once again topped analysts' expectations for profit and revenue in the latest quarter.

-The chip company has grown into one of the U.S. stock market’s largest and most influential stocks because of the frenzy around artificial-intelligence technology, and its 4.9% rise was the strongest force by far moving the S&P 500 upward.
+The chip company has grown into one of the U.S. stock market’s largest and most influential stocks because of the frenzy around artificial-intelligence technology, and its 4.3% rise was the strongest force by far lifting the S&P 500.

 Bieber, a model and the wife of singer Justin Bieber, will be Rhode's chief creative officer and head of innovation and also a strategic advisor to the combined companies.